top of page

 ABOUT the VJC Alumni Band

-Our plan is to form an Alumni Band annually in the early part of each summer, rehearsing from mid-May through the end of June, with a performance each year at the end of June.
+Our plan (annually) is to form an Alumni Band in the early part of each summer, rehearsing from mid-May through the end of June, with a performance each year at the end of June.
 That time frame has been chosen in the hopes that recent HS graduates who are going to college out of state can have an opportunity to be back with us then, should they be returning home to AZ for the summer.
-(FYI...There will likely only be five weeks of rehearsals before a performance, so it isn't a massive time commitment.)
+(FYI...There will likely only be five or six weeks of rehearsals before a performance, so it isn't a massive time commitment.)

 Any VJC Alum in good standing is welcome to join and play, including all VJC Online ensemble performers who never got to play with the group live/in-person during the height of the pandemic.
-On certain instruments—such as saxophone and bass—we will likely have more than enough interest (if last year's VJC Alumni Band is any indication).
-From an instrumentation standpoint, if we end up having twelve saxophonists interested in playing, we'll have to figure out what that really means.
-To accommodate as many people who want to participate as we can, let's consider three approaches to help achieve that goal...
+On certain instruments—such as saxophone and bass—we will likely have more than enough interest.
+From an instrumentation standpoint, if we end up having twelve saxophonists interested in playing, we'll have to figure out what that really means (be it rotational playing on a concert or some other solution).

 • First, we can set up a hierarchy for acceptance/participation in the VJC Alumni Band.
 Here's how we will prioritize individual participation in the alumni program: